rails/rails/guides/source/active_record_basics.md

 Validations
 -----------

 Active Record allows you to validate the state of a model before it gets written into the database.
 There are several methods that you can use to check your models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format and many more.
-You can learn more about validations in the "Active Record Validations and Callbacks guide":active_record_validations_callbacks.html#validations-overview.
+You can learn more about validations in the [Active Record Validations and Callbacks guide](active_record_validations_callbacks.html#validations-overview).

 Callbacks
 ---------

 Active Record callbacks allow you to attach code to certain events in the life-cycle of your models.
 This enables you to add behavior to your models by transparently executing code when those events occur, like when you create a new record, update it, destroy it and so on.
-You can learn more about callbacks in the "Active Record Validations and Callbacks guide":active_record_validations_callbacks.html#callbacks-overview.
+You can learn more about callbacks in the [Active Record Validations and Callbacks guide](active_record_validations_callbacks.html#callbacks-overview).

 Migrations
 ----------

 Rails provides a domain-specific language for managing a database schema called migrations.
 Migrations are stored in files which are executed against any database that Active Record support using rake.
 Rails keeps track of which files have been committed to the database and provides rollback features.
-You can learn more about migrations in the "Active Record Migrations guide":migrations.html
+You can learn more about migrations in the [Active Record Migrations guide](migrations.html)